-(e) The District's Board at its meeting in September 2019 levied a 2019 total tax rate of \$0.4101.
+(e) The District's Board at its meeting in September 2020 levied a total tax rate of \$0.95.
 See "TAXING PROCEDURES."

-(f) Unaudited as of April 28, 2020.
-Does not include approximately twenty-four (24) months of capitalized interest (\$555,177) to be deposited into the Debt Service Fund upon closing.
+(f) Unaudited as of May 11, 2021.
+Does not include approximately twenty-four (24) months of capitalized interest (\$259,676) included in the bond proceeds, to be deposited into the Debt Service Fund upon closing.
 Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.

-(g) Based upon 3.5 residents per completed and occupied single family home.
+(g) Based upon 3.0 residents per completed and occupied single family home.

-(b) The proposition approved by the voters authorized the District to issue refunding bonds in an amount not to exceed one and one-half times the par amount of bonds issued assuming that the total amount of bonds authorized by the voters will be issued, which equals \$192,750,000 in water, wastewater and drainage refunding bonds.
+(b) The proposition approved by the voters authorized the District to issue refunding bonds in an amount not to exceed one and one-half times the par amount of bonds issued assuming that the total amount of bonds authorized by the voters will be issued, which equals \$105,750,000 in water, wastewater and drainage refunding bonds and \$16,425,000 in park and recreational facilities refunding bonds.